Peter-van-Tol/LiteX-CNC/docs/src/modules/stepgen.rst

 <board-name>.stepgen.<index/name>.dir-setup-time (FLOAT)
     The minimum setup time from direction to step, in nanoseconds periods.
 Measured from change of direction to rising edge of step.
+<board-name>.stepgen.<index/name>.max-frequency (FLOAT)
+    The maximum frequency the FPGA can generate pulses.
+This maximum frequency is determined based on the ``steplen`` and ``stepspace`` parameters and the fixed point math in the FPGA (i.e. protection against rollovers).
+This frequency can be higher then the maximum frequency requested in the JSON configuration file.

 Timing parameters - up/down
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^